DanteB918/Dev-Env/README.md

 ```
 This will make the scripts executable.

+Please have docker installed already, if not please find the docs and install it. this script
+will only install Yad and Ansible.
 To install all the needed packages simply run the .install.sh command like so,
 ```
 ./install.sh